-Their focus and attention to detail is clear from the moment you step foot inside the cafe.
+Their focus and attention to detail are clear from the moment you step foot inside the cafe.
 Make sure to order a coffee from their Pure Coffee hand brew bar.
 The coffee selection covers a wide spectrum of unique flavor characters, and there are anywhere from six to eight coffees on rotation each season.
 Not only do they focus on the quality and experience of the coffee but they have a significant focus on sustainability and care of the environment.
-They offer discounts for customers who bring in their own cup for coffee or their own container for beans.
+They offer discounts for customers who bring in their own cups for coffee or their own container for beans.
 Sought x Found has also recently expanded their footprint with the opening of The Gallery, their new seating area attached to their original cafe featuring beautiful greenery by Kokedama.

 Roasting happens in small batches on two San Franciscan Roasters (1lb and 6lb) right there in the back half of the cafe.
-At the coffee bar they're running a two group La Marzocco Linea PB; their main espresso service uses the Nuova Simonelli Mythos grinder, and for all single dose coffee including their hand brew and premium espresso, they use a Mahlkönig EK43.
+At the coffee bar, they’re running a two-group La Marzocco Linea PB; their main espresso service uses the Nuova Simonelli Mythos grinder, and for all single-dose coffee including their hand brew and premium espresso, they use a Mahlkönig EK43.
 For hand brew coffee they brew using the Hario Switch.

 Take note of the ample (and free!) parking in the gravel lot behind this cafe, a rarity in Calgary, where parking is sometimes the trickiest part of finding great coffee.

 Calgary Heritage Roasting Co.